 Hutton responded: “Wow, that seems completely impossible for lots of people—way too far.”
 She added, “ I can’t imagine someone with a walker, or a prosthetic set of legs, or pushing a wheelchair, in their own wheelchair, to do all that distance.”

 Street noted that the boardwalk surface up to the waterfall will reflect a “vast improvement” in the surface of the trail, which he described as “rugged—dirt, lots of tree roots, things like that.”

-Meyerson asked Street if the parks department had talked with the city’s council for community accessibility (CCA) about the project.
-Street told Meyerson that parks staff have talked with Michael Shermis, the city’s staff liaison to the CCA.
+Myerson asked Street if the parks department had talked with the city’s council for community accessibility (CCA) about the project.
+Street told Myerson that parks staff have talked with Michael Shermis, the city’s staff liaison to the CCA.
 The boardwalk will meet ADA requirements for rise-over-run, resting platforms, and other elements, Street said.

 The current trail from the parking lot does not go all the way to the Waterfall Shelter before turning into grass, Street told the RDC.
 The pavement of the whole distance will also be an improvement for the surface, Street said.

 The decision on a permanent closure to the road through Lower Cascades appears to be on course to be made on June 22 at a meeting of the three-member board of public works.

 Why doesn’t the city council make the decision on closing the road permanently?
 The administration is relying on the state law that gives a board of public works the authority to supervise all streets and alleys: